American Traditional Tattoos

 American Traditional Dagger Tattoos

-The dagger isn’t noble or sophisticated like the sword, which needs to be drawn and handled a certain way.
+The traditional dagger tattoo isn’t noble or sophisticated like the sword tattoo, which needs to be drawn and handled a certain way.

 Daggers are short, sharp, and used for quick results.

-They can be a symbol of brutality, but they can also represent a person’s willingness to fight for what’s right.
+They can be a symbol of power, but they can also represent a person’s willingness to strive for what’s right.

-An old school dagger tattoo on its own may indicate that the wearer is scrappy, eager for a fight.
+An old school dagger tattoo on its own may indicate that the wearer is scrappy, eager for a falling-out.

 But daggers are sometimes paired up with other imagery to take on a new meaning, including: